Center for Economic and Social Rights: Organizational history

 From 1998 to 2004, CESR extended its projects and areas of operations.
 It also expanded its functions to not only research and advocacy for economic and social rights but also carried out strategy-sharing and consulting and solidarity development functions.
 Yet, perhaps the most important transformation of the organization occurred between 2004 and 2008.
 In 2004, Eitan Felner became the new executive director of CESR and put into effect a series of rights monitoring techniques for the organization to use and teach to others in order to bring about more concrete changes.
-CESR also narrowed its actions to focus on more country specific projects.
+CESR's actions have also been narrowed to focus on more country-specific projects.
 In November 2008, Eitan Felner stepped down as executive director and was replaced with Ignacio Saiz, current executive director, in 2009.
 CESR currently has headquarters in New York.

 Economic and social rights

 International law

 Established and adopted in 1948, the Universal Declaration of Human Rights (UDHR) states that "All human beings are born free and equal in dignity and rights."
 The UDHR, the International Covenant on Civil and Political Rights (ICCPR) and its two optional protocols, and the International Covenant on Economic, Social and Cultural Rights (ICESCR) and its optional protocols form what is known as the International Bill of Human Rights.
 The International Covenant on Economic, Social and Cultural Rights was adopted on December 16, 1966 and entered into force in 1976.
 Its implementation and adherence by State participants is monitored by the Committee on Economic, Social and Cultural Rights (CESCR), a body of eighteen international experts established in 1985 and regulated by the United Nations Economic and Social Council or ECOSOC.